 This course is intended to be an introduction to pure or abstract mathematics, especially as it applies to Computer Science.
 It is recommended for those majoring in Mathematics as an introduction to proof, analysis of algorithms, and the underlying logical structure of mathematics.
-It is a required course in the Computer Science curriculum and is recommended for all students interested in software and/or computer engineering.
+It is a required course in the Computer Science curriculum and is recommended for all students interested in software and/ or computer engineering.
 Topics studied include logic, proofs, sets, relations, functions, algorithms, counting methods, probability, graph theory and trees.
-Prerequisite: MAT 121.
+Prerequisite: MAT 121 (Grade of C or better).